-How to find the right boat?
+How to find the right boat in Europe?

 The dream of owning a boat starts with a series of questions that future owners must critically ask themselves, our checklist will help you.
 The intended use of the ship is just as important as the right berth and operating costs.
 Here are ten points that can be used to successfully find the right boat.